Orbifold: Orbispaces

 For applications in geometric group theory, it is often convenient to have a slightly more general notion of orbifold, due to Haefliger.
 An orbispace is to topological spaces what an orbifold is to manifolds.
-An orbispace is a topological generalization of the orbifold concept.
 It is defined by replacing the model for the orbifold charts by a locally compact space with a rigid action of a finite group, i.e. one for which points with trivial isotropy are dense.
 (This condition is automatically satisfied by faithful linear actions, because the points fixed by any non-trivial group element form a proper linear subspace.)
 It is also useful to consider metric space structures on an orbispace, given by invariant metrics on the orbispace charts for which the gluing maps preserve distance.
 In this case each orbispace chart is usually required to be a length space with unique geodesics connecting any two points.

 Let X be an orbispace endowed with a metric space structure for which the charts are geodesic length spaces.
 The preceding definitions and results for orbifolds can be generalized to give definitions of orbispace fundamental group and universal covering orbispace, with analogous criteria for developability.
 The distance functions on the orbispace charts can be used to define the length of an orbispace path in the universal covering orbispace.
 If the distance function in each chart is non-positively curved, then the Birkhoff curve shortening argument can be used to prove that any orbispace path with fixed endpoints is homotopic to a unique geodesic.
 Applying this to constant paths in an orbispace chart, it follows that each local homomorphism is injective and hence: